 you?
 If you can scrape together $100, or even $50 at a time, you can

 start saving money and leading a more sustainable lifestyle for you and

 your baby today!

 Read on to find out how can you get started!

-Prefolds are considered one of the mainstays of cloth diapering, and are used by moms and diaper services alike.
-They are soft and absorbent and are made of natural fibers making them easy to care for.
-To read more about prefolds, check out our full article here.
+Flats are soft and absorbent and are made of natural fibers making them easy to care for.

-If you want to break up your order to spread your purchases out over a couple of paychecks, buying from Diaper Safari is a great way to go.
-This retailer has an excellent selection, and they offer free shipping on all orders, with no minimum purchase necessary!
-Plus, they've introduced their own line of Diaper Safari one-size covers which, at $8.25 each, are a great budget cloth diaper option!
-Add 24 infant 4x8x4 unbleached prefolds at $2.25 each = $54, for a total under our $100 budget too!
+If you want to break up your order to spread your purchases out over a couple of paychecks, buying from Nicki's Diapers is a great way to go.
+This retailer has an excellent selection, and they offer free shipping at $10.
+Plus, they've introduced their own line of Nicki's Diapers Covers which, at $10.25 each, are a great budget cloth diaper option!
+Add 24 unbleached prefolds at $2.75 each = $54, for a total under our $100 budget too!